hellohaptik/docs_haptik/docs/bot-builder/basic/introduction.md

     Tool Tips: For those of you who want to jump right in, we've built tooltips directly into Bot Builder.
-    By hovering over the tooltips, which are indicated by the small "i" or "?" in circles, you'll be able to view brief descriptions of how to use most of the major components in Bot maker.
+    By hovering over the tooltips, which are indicated by the small "i" or "?" in circles, you'll be able to view brief descriptions of how to use most of the major components in Bot Builder.

 #### Getting Started